matter-labs/zksync-web-era-docs/docs/dev/how-to/send-transaction-l1-l2.md

 Along with zkSync Era's built-in censorship resistance that requires multi-layer interoperability, there are some common use cases that need L1 to L2 transaction functionality, such as:

 - Custom bridges.
-- Smart contracts on one layer that govern smart contracts on another layer.
+- Multi-layer governing smart contracts.
-- Amongst others.
+- And more.

 ## Step-by-step without gas estimation